-The late Carboniferous is notable for its giant insects.
-Thanks to high concentrations of oxygen in the air, insects grew to enormous sizes.
-Giants of the time included Meganeuridae, dragonflies with wing spans of 70 centimetres, and also the 1 metre long centipede-like Arthropleura.
+In the late Carboniferous insects were huge!
+Insects grew to enormous sizes because there was more oxygen in the air than today.
+Giants included Meganeuridae, dragonflies with wing spans of 70 centimetres, and the 1 metre long centipede-like Arthropleura.

-Scientists Matthew Clapham and Jered Kerr knew that the high oxygen concentrations helped flying insects to grow large.
-They wanted to find out if it was the only influence on body size.
-To this end they analysed the wing lengths of 10,500 fossilised insects from the Paleozoic, Mesozoic and Cenozoic eras.
+Matthew Clapham and Jered Kerr wanted to know if oxygen was the only reason why flying insects were so big.
+To find out they compared the wing lengths of 10,500 fossilised insects from the Paleozoic, Mesozoic and Cenozoic eras.

-The scientists found that oxygen was the primary influence on body size for only the first 150 million years of insect evolution, until the end of the Jurassic.
+The scientists learnt that oxygen was the primary influence on body size for the first 150 million years of insect evolution, until the end of the Jurassic.
 Afterwards other factors came in to play.

-Maximum size decreased in the Early Cretaceous despite an increase in atmospheric oxygen.
-Clapham and Kerr think that the flying insects grew smaller in response to predatory pressure from birds.
+Flying insects got smaller in the Early Cretaceous despite an increase in atmospheric oxygen.
+Clapham and Kerr think this was a response to predatory pressure from birds.
 At this time bird species became more varied and more agile in flight.

-Clapham and Kerr suggest that a further decrease in size in the Cenozoic might relate to further improvements in bird flight, the evolution of bats, or the Cretaceous mass extinction.
+Further decreases in the Cenozoic might relate to improvements in bird flight, the evolution of bats, or the Cretaceous mass extinction.

 These findings were published in a 2012 research paper by Clapham and Kerr, titled Environmental and biotic controls on the evolutionary history of insect body size.